 - SHOPPING TIME

 - STOCKPILING – The idea is you purchase items at a rock-bottom price in large quantities.
-But since I’m not an extreme couponer, storage space is not an issue.
+But if you don’t plan to be an extreme couponer, this won’t be an issue.

 Couponing is NOT a waste of time!

 I’ve read several articles online claiming that it’s all a waste of time.
 Lies, all lies!
 Just kidding (sort of).
 While those articles have valid points against couponing, they failed to consider that there are other methods to make couponing worthwhile.

 For me, time is money.
 So, if I’m spending more than 1 hour a week on couponing (prepping + shopping time) then I’m NOT saving.

 Related Article: How I Organize My Coupons in 5 Minutes or Less

 It’s not even algebra.
 It’s just plain addition and subtraction.
 Multiplication is optional.
 Promise.